slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 .. admonition:: EXERCISES

-   1. Configure your workstation with an SSH client and update your SlipStream user profile with your SSH key.
+   1. Configure your workstation with an SSH client and provide your SSH **public key** under the "General" section of your user profile.
    2. Verify that you can start the Advanced REST client on Chrome.